asanchezmanas/sampelit/docs/guides/users/proxy_guide.md

 4. Look for `t.js` being loaded
 5. Check the Console for any errors

-### Step 4: Test in Samplit Dashboard
+### Step 4: Test in Sampelit Dashboard

-1. Log into your Samplit dashboard
+1. Log into your Sampelit dashboard
 2. Go to "Installations" → Your installation
 3. Check "Live Status" — should show "Connected"
 4. Create a test experiment to verify everything works